CarlaLlama/BrickSiteTutorial/readme.md

 }
 ```

-Referring back to the server's endpoint code that we got from the Stripe walkthrough, you will notice it requires both a `success.html` and a `cancel.html`.
-Let’s make new files for these in the root of our Replit.
+Referring back to the server's endpoint code that we got from the Stripe walkthrough, you'll notice it requires both a `success.html` and a `cancel.html`.
+Let’s make new files for these in the root of our repl.

 Here’s the code for the success page - `success.html`:
 ![Success page](images/9.png)